-In a landmark judgement against a state-owned enterprise, a court in Beijing ruled on 2 November that the city’s postal service had discriminated against a job applicant simply because she was a woman.
+In landmark judgement against a state-owned enterprise, a court in Beijing ruled on 2 November that the city’s postal service had discriminated against a job applicant simply because she was a woman.

 The plaintiff, 25-year-old Ma Hu, had sought 57,570 yuan in compensation and a formal apology from the Beijing Postal Service.
 However the court rejected her demand for an apology and only awarded her 2,000 yuan in token compensation, the same amount as awarded in China’s first successful gender discrimination lawsuit in November last year.